Projection method for quasiperiodic elliptic equations and application to quasiperiodic homogenization: Numerical experiments

-\textbf{PM \textit{vs.}~PAM.} We provide a comprehensive comparison between the PM and the PAM in solving \eqref{eqn:elliptic}.
-The implementation of PAM \cite{jiang2014numerical, jiang2023approximation} is provided in \Cref{sec_appendix:pam_discrete}.
+\textbf{PM \textit{vs.} PAM.} We provide a comprehensive comparison between the PM and the PAM in solving \eqref{eqn:elliptic}.
+The implementation of PAM can refer to \cite{jiang2014numerical, jiang2023approximation}.
 We use periodic functions $\alpha_{1p}(x) = \cos(2\pi x) + \cos(2\pi([\sqrt{2}L]/L) x) + 6$ with varying $L$, representing the length of the computational area, to approximate the quasiperiodic coefficient $\alpha_1(x) = \cos(2\pi x) + \cos(2\pi\sqrt{2} x) + 6$.
 In PAM, we choose $E = L\times N$ discrete points to ensure enough numerical accuracy of discretizing \eqref{eqn:elliptic} with $N=16$.
 For convenience, we continue to use $e_N$ to denote the numerical error of PAM.
 We only present the results when $L = 2, 5, 12, 29, 70, 169, 408 $ for PAM. \Cref{fig:elliptic:dioerr} shows the Diophantine approximation error $|L\sqrt{2}-[L\sqrt{2}]|$ with respect to $L$, intending to explain why these particular $L$ are chosen for approximation.
 Our tests not only involve computing the numerical error $e_N$, but also giving a qualitative relationship between the numerical error and the Diophantine approximation error, as presented in \Cref{tab:elliptic:two_modes:PAMerr}.
 As we can see, $e_N$ is mainly controlled by the Diophantine approximation error.
-Furthermore, we fix $L$ and gradually increase $N= 2^k, k \in \mathbb{N}^+$.
+Furthermore, we fix $L$ and gradually increase {$N= 2^l, l \in \mathbb{N}^+$}.
 In \Cref{tab:elliptic:two_modes:PAMvaryN}, we observe that PAM fails to achieve improved accuracy even with a significantly higher number of discrete points.
 The numerical error stagnates once $N$ exceeds a certain value.
 More theoretical results on function approximation theory in the context of PAM can refer to \cite{jiang2023approximation}.

 We then compare the efficiency of PM and PAM. \Cref{tab:elliptic:two_modes:PMPAMcompare} presents the accuracy achieved by these two methods, along with their required CPU time.
-Moreover, \Cref{fig:elliptic:two_modes:PMPAMcompare} provides a visual representation of the trade-off between cost (CPU time) and accuracy.
 It is evident that PM avoids the impact of Diophantine approximation errors and achieves machine precision in a short amount of time.
 In contrast, PAM, even with much larger CPU time, only achieves relatively low accuracy, which is dependent on the Diophantine approximation error.